S.Coups: 2015–present: Seventeen and solo activities

 In 2015, S.Coups debuted as a member and the leader of the South Korean boy group Seventeen with the extended play (EP) 17 Carat on 26 May.
 Since debuting, S.Coups has participated in the songwriting of over 70 Seventeen songs.

 In 2019, it was announced that S.Coups would be taking a break due to symptoms of anxiety, missing parts of Seventeen's Ode to You World Tour.
-Following recovery, S.Coups returned to activities in March 2020.
+On March 3, 2020, during a V Live broadcast, S.Coups stated that his health had improved and announced that he planned to resume activities.
+On May 3, he appeared with all thirteen members of Seventeen in a performance of "Fallin' Flower" for Fuji Television's Love music, which was filmed in South Korea specifically for the program.

+In 2021, it was announced that S.Coups would miss part of Seventeen's promotional activities for their eighth mini album, Your Choice, after sustaining a shoulder injury and facial abrasions during a scheduled event on 30 June.

 S.Coups returning from his hiatus to accept the Award for Album of the Year at the 2023 MAMA Awards.

 In 2023, it was announced that S.Coups would be halting activities in order to recover from anterior cruciate ligament surgery.
 During his hiatus, he missed parts of Seventeen's Follow Tour, however he still made appearances at the 2023 MAMA Awards and the 38th Golden Disc Awards as Seventeen won Daesangs (Grand Prizes) at each show for FML (2023).
 His injury resulted in him being classified as Grade 5 under the South Korean military fitness classification, resulting in him being exempt from military service during peacetime.
 On 31 December, S.Coups released a digital song named "Me", written and produced by himself and regular Seventeen collaborator Bumzu.

 In February 2024, Pledis announced that he, alongside bandmate Jeonghan, who was also on a health-related hiatus, would be returning to activities in March 2024.
 In January 2025, S.Coups was granted full membership to the Korea Music Copyright Association, which is granted to a number of musicians annually who have garnered a high amount of royalties through their music.

 In 2025, S.Coups debuted as a member of Seventeen's fourth sub-unit.
-He, alongside Mingyu under the name S.Coups X Mingyu, released a six-track EP titled Hype Vibes on September 29.
+He, alongside Mingyu under the name S.Coups X Mingyu, released a six-track EP titled Hype Vibes on 29 September.